Dorsi is a freelance writer in the San Francisco Bay Area. She cares for her beloved Border Collie named Karma.

 - loss of hair around the lump

-- Gently squeeze the area that is draining.
+- If you choose to, gently squeeze the area that is draining.
 It may open up and start to ooze.
-Make sure you keep the abscess clean and drain it in a sterile environment.
+Make sure you keep the site clean and that it drains in a clean environment.

 - Don't let the dog lick the area.
 This can introduce more bacteria and will take the wound longer to heal.